The Best Trails to Hike, Bike and Run in Raleigh, N.C.

 The 3,700-square-foot Stevens Nature Center provides interactive, educational nature exhibits and historical exhibits from the Piedmont of N.C., plus provides nature interpretation and environmental education programs for all ages throughout the year.

 Best for: Leisurely walks; summer shade; fall foliage; families; dogs on short leashes; small crowds

-Established as the Raleigh area's first county park, Lake Crabtree County Park offers hiking, single-track mountain biking, seasonal boat rentals, playgrounds and more in a location that sits between Cary, Morrisville and Raleigh (with William B. Umstead State Park sitting a stones throw away).
-Open to foot traffic only for the majority of the hike, the Lake Trail is a six-mile loop that meanders it's way around the 520-acre lake, sometimes coming just a few feet from water and other times veering farther from the shore.
+Established as the Raleigh area's first county park, Lake Crabtree County Park offers hiking, single-track mountain biking, seasonal boat rentals, playgrounds and more in a location that sits between Cary, Morrisville and Raleigh (with William B. Umstead State Park sitting a stone's throw away).
+Open to foot traffic only for the majority of the hike, the Lake Trail is a six-mile loop that meanders its way around the 520-acre lake, sometimes coming just a few feet from the water and other times veering farther from the shore.

 While about half your time is spent in the woods where you won't find much of a crowd, the other half puts you on a new stretch of paved greenway that sees more cyclists, families and pets enjoying the outdoors (the greenway also passes over a nearly 500-foot-long bridge that crosses the lake).
 A large open field on the wooded side sits against the lake, making for tons of room for picnics and recreation.

 Total mileage: The Lake Trail is a six-mile loop, and another 10 miles of multi-use paths can be explored (but keep a heads up for mountain bikers)

 Best for: Woodsy hiking; families; picnics; cycling on the greenway; access to Umstead State Park